 Today’s consumers expect more from their marketing, and in the same vein, expect personalized conversations between themselves and the brands they purchase from.
 This paradigm shift has forced brands to either adapt to the new consumer trends or let their marketing efforts wither on the vine.
 In the past, the focus for brands was strictly to push as much messaging out to the public as possible in hopes of sparking more consumer engagement.

 Today, however, this is no longer the case.
 Brands need to focus on targeting the best audiences possible, leveraging person-level insights to understand the optimal marketing mixes, messaging, and timing that resonate with target audiences.
-Let’s explore why it’s important to develop marketing strategies that are flexible enough to change with the consumer landscape through the lense of three brands who successfully changed their media plans to adapt to these changes.
+Let’s explore why it’s important to develop marketing strategies that are flexible enough to change with the consumer landscape by taking a look at three brands that successfully changed their media plans to adapt to these changes.

 Why Adaptability Matters in Today’s Consumer Landscape

 Brands must overcome the hurdles of promoting their products and services to consumers whose expectations and behaviors constantly change.
 However, many organizations are still relying on outdated media planning, tailored to the preferences and trends of past consumers.
 In doing so, marketers are letting their efforts fall by the wayside, placing the wrong combination of messages, timing, and media channels in front of consumers.